We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 | Total | $2,700/month |

-Total real cost: closer to $3,500/month.
+Real cost was closer to $3,500/month.

-What Claude Code Replaced
+What Claude Code replaced

 | Component | Monthly Cost |